-Carter, a Republican, was the representative for Massachusetts's 13th congressional district from 1915 to 1919.
+Carter was the representative for Massachusetts’s 13th congressional district and was a Republican.
+He served from 1915 to 1919.

 From Dec 1915 to Mar 1919, Carter missed 181 of 423 roll call votes, which is 42.8%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1919.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1915-Feb 1916||16||2||12.5%||40th|